 Here’s a great way to extend the life of low-cost rubber-soled dress shoes . . .

 Many times, however, the rubber heels and soles wear out rapidly while the uppers continue to look great.
 My rubber heels and soles wore down after about six months of wear while the uppers showed few signs of wear.
-I needed a way to get more value and wear from my shoes.
+I needed a way to get more longevity from my shoes.
 True to my frugal nature, I found a way to extend the life of the heels and soles of my shoes inexpensively.
 You may benefit from these low-cost tips for extending the life of all of your glued construction rubber-soled shoes.

-First, I added rubber taps to the shoe heel on the edge that wears the fastest.
+First, I add rubber taps to the shoe heel on the edge that wears the fastest.
 The taps are purchased on eBay direct from the factory in Shanghai, China for less than $4.00 for 20 pairs (including shipping).
 They do a great job of preventing the rubber heel of the shoe from wearing down.
 These taps were glued to the heel with Loctite Vinyl, Fabric & Plastic Adhesive.
 This glue is waterproof, flexible when dry, and dries quickly.
 Finally, I use 5/8 inch wire brads to nail the rubber tap to the heel.
 Because the heels are rubber, it does not require much pressure to secure the nails.
 Just be sure the heel depth is thick enough to accept nails without piercing the inner sole of the shoe.
 Be sure to remove all nails each time you replace the rubber tap.

-A set of rubber taps can last 4-6 months (they’re are about 2 months old in this photo).
+A set of rubber taps can last 4-6 months (they are are about 2 months old in this photo).
 I replace them before they wear down to the shoe heel.
 A pair of pliers is all that is needed to pull off the old rubber tap before gluing down a replacement.
 By doing this, I can double and even triple the life of my rubber shoe heels!

 These two steps have allowed me to double and triple the life of my rubber-soled shoes.
 As long as the uppers look good, you can redo these two steps to keep your soles and heels from wearing down even with heavy use.
 The photo below shows all of the easy-to-use tools needed for this task.

 This bit of maintenance will extend the life of inexpensive rubber-soled shoes without costly visits to the shoe repair shop.
 Plus, it does not require any specialized or expensive tools or supplies.
 For frugal tips on polishing your shoes, check out this post.

 Finally, always put wooden shoe trees in your shoes after each day’s wear.
 This will preserve the shape of your shoes, minimizing any creases.
 Also, the wood will remove odors and dampness.
 If you own one pair of shoe trees just place them in whatever pair of shoes are worn at the end of that day.
-They only need to be in the shoes for a day to maintain the shape and eliminate odor.
+They only need to be in the shoes for a day to maintain the shape and eliminate moisture that can cause odor.